yagpdb-cc/yagpdb-cc/suggestion/v2/README.md

          Syntax: `sa deny <Suggestion ID> <Optional Reason>`

          Use: Denies a suggestion, deletes it and tags the original person who posted the suggestion with reason for denial.

+    - **Dupe :**

+        Syntax: `sa dupe <Suggestion ID> <Original Suggestion ID>`

+        Use: Marks a suggestion dupe of a previous suggestion, deletes it and informs the user who posted with a tag.

+    - **Approve :**

+         Syntax: `sa approve <Suggestion ID> <Optional Comment>`

+         Use: Marks a suggestion as approved by re-posting in approved suggestions channel.
+Also keeps a record as to who approved the suggestion in footer.
+Supports additional comments.

     - **Implement :**

          Syntax: `sa implement <Suggestion ID> <Optional Comment>`

          Use: Marks a suggestion as implemented by re-posting in implemented suggestions channel.
-Also keeps a record as to who implemented the suggestion.
+Also keeps a record as to who implemented the suggestion in footer.
+Supports additional comments.

-    - **Dupe :**
+    - **Comment :**

-        Syntax: `sa dupe <Suggestion ID> <Original Suggestion ID>`
+         Syntax: `sa comment <Suggestion ID> <New Comment>`

-        Use: Marks a suggestion dupe of a previous suggestion, deletes it and informs the user who posted with a tag.
+         Use: Updates comment of a new/approved/implemented Suggestion.

 *Note:* Precede all commands with @YAGPDB.xyz or prefix to trigger them